matrix-org/rageshake/docs/blocked_rageshake.md

 Generally, the developers who run a rageshake server will only be able to handle reports for applications they are developing, and your application is not listed as one of those applications.

+The rageshake server could also be rejecting the text you wrote in your bug report because its content matches a rejection rule.
+This usually happens to prevent you from disclosing private information in the bug report itself.

 Please contact the distributor of your application or the administrator of the web site you visit to report this as a problem.

 ## For developers of matrix clients